-This website is the result of a group of local urban planners who see the unrealized potential in Albuquerque.
-We see progressive urban oriented change occurring in similar cities (EX: the Tucson Streetcar) and we want to see similar actions here.
-We know the solutions but we don’t see them manifesting in the local built environment.
-There is an urban revolution occurring in America and we don’t want to see Albuquerque get left behind.
+This website represents a group of advocates in Albuquerque who see the unrealized potential here.
+We see cities similar to ours restoring and energizing their older neighborhoods and creating places for people.
+We want to see more of those actions in ABQ.
+We know what changes we want to see but we don’t see them happening quickly enough in the local built environment.
+It is no accident that our local economy is struggling.
+There is a global urban revolution occurring in America and we don’t want to see Albuquerque get left behind.

 According to the dictionary, urban means “in, relating to, or characteristic of a city or town: ‘the urban population'”.
 According to this definition, anything related to the city of Albuquerque would be considered urban.
 However, much of Albuquerque is suburban, defined as “the residential area on the outskirts of a city or large town”(Merriam-Webster).

-The difference between these two terms, the city and the suburb, have much to do with three elements:
+The difference between these two terms, the city and the suburb, have much to do with the following elements:

-A mix of uses defines an urban place vs. a suburban or rural place.
-When I say mix of uses, I don’t mean strip malls + adjacent apartment buildings + wide car dominated arterials.
-Mix of uses, or mixed use, means having it all under one roof: residential, retail and perhaps offices as well.
+A dense mix of uses truly defines an urban place vs. a suburban or rural place.
+When we say “mix of uses”, we don’t mean strip malls + apartment buildings + wide roads filled with automobile lanes and little else.
+A mix of uses, or mixed use, means having it all under one roof: residential, retail and perhaps offices as well.
 In older cities in America and Europe, 2-3 story buildings with this type of orientation are the norm.
-This style of development can be found in Downtown, Nob Hill and in other isolated portions of Albuquerque.
+In Albuquerque, this style of development can be found primarily in Greater Downtown and along the Central corridor.

-For another perspective of suburban vs. urban, refer to this post by Cap’n Transit: Know Your Suburbs.
+For another perspective of suburban vs. urban, refer to this description of the “urban-to-rural transect” – The Urban Transect

 Who said Albuquerque needed to be more “urban”?

-The long term traffic count numbers paint a grim picture for Albuquerque.
+The long term traffic trends paint a grim picture for Albuquerque.
 According to MRCOG, the regional planning agency, all of the Rio Grande river crossings will be at complete failure by 2035 (PM Peak Hour Traffic Projections, 2035).
 This means that they will be in constant gridlock, especially during rush hour.
-This is a result of the fact that most jobs are (and will continue to be) on the east side of the river according to current projections.
-However, most residential growth in the past couple decades has been on the west side of the river.
-The home/job divide continues to grow, leading to eventual gridlock.
+This is a result of the fact that most jobs are (and will continue to be) on the east side of the river, according to current projections.
+However, most residential growth in the past couple of decades has been on the west side of the river.
+The housing/employment divide is projected to continue growing, leading to eventual gridlock.

 The most viable solution, in our opinion, is increasing density on the east side of the river.
-The only way to prevent this predicted gridlock is by creating higher density mixed use development on the eastside of the Rio Grande.
-This type of development will not happen everywhere; most residential neighborhoods will remain untouched.
-Downtown, the Central Corridor, the San Mateo Corridor and other major corridors will be the location of this high density mixed use development.
-Rezoning will allow for lower parking minimums and higher density within the existing commercial strips.
+The most efficient and cost effective way to prevent this predicted gridlock is by creating higher density mixed use development, mostly on the east side of the Rio Grande.
+This type of development will not happen everywhere, far from it.
+Residential neighborhoods will remain, for the most part, untouched.
+Downtown, the Central Corridor, the San Mateo Corridor and other major commercial corridors will be the location of this high density mixed use development.
+Rezoning would need to happen to allow for lower parking minimums and higher density within the existing commercial strips.
 The arterials themselves will be reoriented with an emphasis on Rapid Ride/BRT, expanding existing sidewalks and the creation of additional bicycle facilities.
-This vision is not new; it continues to be discussed and integrated into future plans.
-This is not enough.
+This vision is not new to Albuquerque.
+In fact, it continues to be discussed and integrated into future plans.